 Judy Feuer Walden was in her late 40s, with a son and daughter in middle school, when she decided to return to school so that she could follow her 6th grade dream and become an elementary school teacher.
 During her decade of teaching, she taught kindergarten, 2nd grade and 3rd grade in a public elementary school.
 Judy’s essays will be published once a month as part of The Happy Guinea Pig.

-Molly Antell is an illustrator and designer whose work has appeared anywhere from olive oil bottles to board games to posters.
+Molly Antell is the Art Director for Two in the World.
+She is an illustrator and designer whose work has appeared anywhere from olive oil bottles to board games to posters.
 In her spare time, she likes drawing her friends’ cats as Elizabethan characters.
 Find more of her work at mollyantell.art.